Income-taxation-system-in-Indonesia

 Table of Content

-With current global condition, emerging market countries are the latest investment destinations, and Indonesia is no exception.
-If you are planning to open a business in Indonesia, you may know that the overall process can be quite a hassle due to bureaucratic and legal matters.
+With the current global condition, emerging market countries are the latest investment destinations, and Indonesia is no exception.
+Suppose you are planning to open a business in Indonesia.
+In that case, you may know that the overall process can be quite a hassle due to bureaucratic and legal matters in the taxation system in Indonesia.

-Corporate Income Tax in Indonesia
+What Is Corporate Income Tax in Indonesia?

-1. up to IDR 4,8 billion 0.5% of annual turnover (final)
+1.up to IDR 4,8 billion0.5% of annual turnover (final)

-2. IDR 4,8 billion- IDR 50 billion 12,5- 25% from net profit (11% of profits – in 2020)
+2.IDR 4,8 billion- IDR 50 billion25% of net profit (22% of profits – in 2020)

-3. More than IDR 50 million 25% from net profit (22% of profits – in 2020)
+3.More than IDR 50 million25% from net profit (22% of profits – in 2020)

 No. Business Activity Income Tax Rate